 By Mark Nichol

-No 2 cars reflect the remarkable rise of both Kia and Hyundai better than the Sportage and the Tucson crossover SUVs.
+No two cars reflect the remarkable rise of both Kia and Hyundai better than the Sportage and the Tucson crossover SUVs.
 Go back to the mid-2000s and both cars were cheap but not-very-cheerful utility vehicles with thirsty engines, ropey interior plastics and even ropier refinement.
 Today though, the pair of them are brilliant family crossovers with genuinely class-leading qualities.

 The Sportage and Tucson are actually very closely related cars, because Kia and Hyundai work together to develop a shared chassis, engines, gearboxes and so on.
 But that’s not to say they’re exactly the same.
 On the contrary, in some ways they feel as distinct as they look.
 So, let’s look at the differences and figure out which one you should lease.